-- (b) "Non-physician providers" are those individuals who are registered, certified, or licensed by the Colorado Department of Regulatory Agencies (DORA), the Colorado Secretary of State, or a national entity recognized by the State of Colorado as follows: - Acupuncturist (LAc) licensed by the Office of Acupuncture Licensure, Colorado Department of Regulatory Agencies; - 2) Advanced Practice Nurse (APN) licensed by the Colorado Board of Nursing; Advanced Practice Nurse Registry; - Anesthesiologist Assistant (AA) licensed by the Colorado Medical Board, Colorado Department of Regulatory Agencies; - 4) Athletic Trainers (ATC) -registered by the Office of Athletic Trainer Registration, Colorado Department of Regulatory Agencies; - 5) Audiologist (AU.D.
-CCC-A) licensed by the Office of Audiology and Hearing Aid Provider Licensure, Colorado Department of Regulatory Agencies; - Certified Registered Nurse Anesthetist (CRNA) licensed by the Colorado Board of Nursing; - 7) Clinical Social Worker (LCSW) licensed by the Board of Social Work Examiners, Colorado Department of Regulatory Agencies; - Durable Medical Equipment, Prosthetic, Orthotics and Supplies (DMEPOS) Supplier - licensed by the Colorado Secretary of State; - Marriage and Family Therapist (LMFT) licensed by the Board of Marriage and Family Therapist Examiners, Colorado Department of Regulatory Agencies;

-- Massage Therapist (MT) -licensed as a massage therapist by the Office of Massage Therapy Licensure, Colorado Department of Regulatory Agencies; - Nurse Practitioner (NP) licensed as an APN and authorized by the Colorado Board of Nursing; - Occupational Therapist (OTR) licensed by the Office of Occupational Therapy, Colorado Department of Regulatory Agencies,; - Optometrist (OD) licensed by the Board of Optometry, Colorado Department of Regulatory Agencies; - Orthopedic Technologist (OTC) certified by the National Board for Certification of Orthopedic Technologists; - 15) Pharmacist licensed by the Board of Pharmacy, Colorado Department of Regulatory Agencies; - Physical Therapist (PT) licensed by the Physical Therapy Board, Colorado Department of Regulatory Agencies; - 17) Physical Therapist Assistant (PTA) licensed by the Physical Therapy Board, Colorado Department of Regulatory Agencies; - 18) Physician Assistant (PA) licensed by the Colorado Medical Board; - Practical Nurse (LPN) licensed by the Colorado Board of Nursing; - 20) Professional Counselor (LPC) licensed by the Board of Professional Counselor Examiners, Colorado Department of Regulatory Agencies; - 21) Psychologist (PsyD, PhD, EdD) licensed by the Board of Psychologist Examiners, Colorado Department of Regulatory Agencies: - 22) Registered Nurse (RN) licensed by the Colorado Board of Nursing; - 23) Respiratory Therapist (RTL) certified by the National Board of Respiratory Care and licensed by the Office of Respiratory Therapy Licensure, Colorado Department of Regulatory Agencies; - 24) Speech Language Pathologist (CCC-SLP) certified by the Office of Speech-Language Pathology Certification, Colorado Department of Regulatory Agencies; and
+- K. Long-Term Acute Care Hospital means federally certified and licensed as such by CDPHE. - L. Medical Fee Schedule means Division's Rule 18, its exhibits and the documents incorporated by reference in that Rule. - M. Medical Treatment Guidelines (MTGs) means Division's Rule 17, its exhibits, and the documents incorporated by reference in that Rule. - N. Non-Physician Provider means individual who is registered, certified or licensed by the Colorado Department of Regulatory Agencies (DORA), the Colorado Secretary of State, or a national entity recognized by the State of Colorado as follows: - 1.
+Acupuncturist (Lac) licensed by the Office of Acupuncture Licensure, DORA; - 2.
+Advanced Practice Nurse (APN) licensed by the Colorado Board of Nursing, Advanced Practice Nurse Registry; - Anesthesiologist Assistant (AA) licensed by the Colorado Medical Board, DORA; - 4.
+Athletic Trainer (ATC) licensed by the Office of Athletic Trainer Licensure, DORA; - Audiologist (AU.D.
+CCC-A) licensed by the Office of Audiology and Hearing Aid Provider Licensure, DORA; - 6.
+Certified Medical Interpreter certified by the Certification Commission for Healthcare Interpreters or the National Board of Certification for Medical Interpreters. - 7.
+Certified Registered Nurse Anesthetist (CRNA) licensed by the Colorado Board of Nursing; - 8.
+Clinical Social Worker (LCSW) licensed by the Board of Social Work Examiners, DORA; - Durable Medical Equipment, Prosthetic, Orthotics, and Supplies (DMEPOS) Supplier licensed by the Colorado Secretary of State; - 10.
+Marriage and Family Therapist (LMFT) licensed by the Board of Marriage and Family Therapist Examiners, DORA; - 11.
+Massage Therapist licensed as a massage therapist by the Office of Massage Therapy Licensure, DORA; - 12.
+Nurse Practitioner (NP) licensed as an APN and authorized by the Colorado Board of Nursing; - 13.
+Occupational Therapist (OTR) licensed by the Office of Occupational Therapy, DORA; - 14.
+Occupational Therapist Assistant (OTA) licensed by the Office of Occupational Therapy, DORA; - 15.
+Pharmacist licensed by the Board of Pharmacy, DORA; - Physical Therapist (PT) licensed by the Physical Therapy Board, DORA; - 17.
+Physical Therapist Assistant (PTA) licensed by the Physical Therapy Board, DORA; - 18.
+Physician Assistant (PA) licensed by the Colorado Medical Board;